Skip to content

 set_count(1)

-• create_memo(fn) → derived getter; re-computes only when deps change
+• create_memo(fn) returns a derived getter; re-computes only when deps change.

-• create_resource(fetcher) → async data with loading/error signals
+• create_resource(fetcher) returns an async data primitive with loading/error signals.

 Reactive utilities

-untrack(fn) runs fn without tracking any signal reads — useful for reading a signal inside an effect without creating a dependency:
+untrack(fn) runs fn without tracking any signal reads, which is useful for reading a signal inside an effect without creating a dependency:

 from wybthon import create_effect, untrack